 Election shall be by secret ballot and shall be conducted in a manner to be designated by the Executive Committee.
 The Faculty Senate Office shall coordinate the nominations.

-Those conducting elections shall: (a) request that each eligible Faculty member cast one vote for the position to be filled; (b) count/verify the ballots/results, and (c) the Faculty Senate Office shall notify the persons who have been elected, and immediately forward the names of the individuals so elected to the heads of the apportionment units who will be responsible for informing the faculty within their respective apportionment units of the election results.
+Those conducting elections shall: (a) request that each eligible Faculty member cast one vote for the per vacant position to be filled; (b) count/verify the ballots/results, and (c) the Faculty Senate Office shall notify the persons who have been elected, and immediately forward the names of the individuals so elected to the heads of the apportionment units. who will The Faculty Senate Office shall be responsible for informing the faculty within their respective apportionment units of the election results.
 Tie votes shall be resolved in a manner to be designated by the Executive Committee.

 Sec.
 5. Term of Office.
 Normally, representatives shall be elected for terms of three calendar years, with approximately one-third retiring each year.
 An exception is allowed when the Executive Committee prescribes a term of one or two calendar years in order to retain the approximation of one-third of the Faculty Senate retiring each year.
 A Faculty member shall be ineligible for appointment or election to a term of any length during the year following completion of two full consecutive terms.

 Sec.
 6. Publication.
-As soon as practicable after the elections have been completed, the staff of the Faculty Senate Office shall post on the Faculty Senate website and forward for publication in a university newsletter, the names of newly-elected members and the groups they represent.
+As soon as practicable after the elections have been completed, the staff of the Faculty Senate Office shall post on the Faculty Senate website and forward for dissemination publication in a university newsletter publication, the names of newly-elected members and the groups they represent.

 Sec.
 7. Vacancies.
-The position of a Senator shall become vacant by: (1) Resignation, on the effective date specified in a letter of resignation to the Senate President; (2) Leave of Absence, on the effective date of a leave from the campus in excess of one academic term, exclusive of Summer Term; (3) Termination or Retirement, on the effective date; (4) Recall or rescind, when a valid petition to recall must bear a number of signatures of the apportioned group greater than one-half the number of ballots cast in the last election held by the apportioned group; or (5) In the event of a Senator's absence, without providing a substitute, for three meetings during the session (October-June) the Faculty Senate President will contact the individual and indicate that if they miss a fourth meeting, the position will be vacated.
+The position of a Senator shall become vacant by: (1) Resignation, on the effective date specified in a letter of resignation to the Faculty Senate President Office; (2) Leave of Absence or sabbatical, on the effective date of a leave from the campus in excess of one academic term, exclusive of Summer Term; (3) Termination or Retirement, on the effective date; (4) Recall or rescind, when a valid petition to recall must bear a number of signatures of the apportioned group greater than one-half the number of ballots cast in the last election held by the apportioned group; or (5) In the event of a Senator's absence, without providing a substitute, for three meetings during the session (October-June September 16-September 15) the Faculty Senate President will contact the individual and indicate that if they miss a fourth meeting, the position will be vacated.
 Any vacated position will be filled by the nominee with the next highest number of votes at the most recent election.

 A vacancy shall be filled from the time it occurs until the next election by the unelected nominee who received the highest number of votes in the most recent election.
 The unexpired portion of any vacant term that extends beyond the next election shall be filled at that election.